Posts

 New York

 Concrete jungle where dreams are made of!!🎶 I know I haven't posted in awhile.
 So I wanted to give y'all a little life update.
 Y'all haven't missed much.
 I've just been busy at school and work.
 We've been meal prepping every weekend for over a month now!
 It's exhausting though.
 I don't think I've lost any weight but I don't feel sluggish after eating anymore.
 One more week until I will be finished with my studio project.
 I'm so excited to create a separate post for that and give you a complete break down of my project.
 I''m also in the process of applying for the study abroad program.
 My top choice is Iceland, then Paris, Morocco, Japan or Greece.
 It's really expensive and I don't know how I'll pay for most of it but I feel like I still need to try.
 Anyway, if that goes well I'll be posting about that too. ^.^ But back to the best news of all: New York 2019!
-Jorge's cousin was planning a trip and
+We will be leaving Dec.
+18th and returning D

 Our Little Vacation